dnnmedia/dnn_site_demo/README.md

 To view DNN, open up your browser and navigate to `http://localhost:8002/onboard`

+### Using the DNN Alpha

+For any help with using the DNN alpha, please refer to the [DNN Alpha Access Instructions](https://demo.dnn.media/alpha/access/instructions).

 ### Contributing
 To submit changes to the main DNN demo repo, please submit a pull request.
-If you have any question or if your pull request has not yet been responded to, [please vist the DNN slack](https://slack.dnn.media).
+If you have any question or if your pull request has not yet been responded to, [please visit the DNN slack](https://slack.dnn.media).

 ### Reporting Bugs